Protect Your Privacy and Safety on Facebook

 - Such activity may violate Facebook's Terms.
 Click Report next to the message, post, or photo.
 You will remain anonymous.
 If you do not have a Facebook account, you can report an imposter account here.

-- See also Tips for Parents to Protect Children on Facebook.
+- See also Protect Your Privacy and Safety on Facebook.